napframework/nap-docs/app/manual/09_project_management.md

 ### Windows DLL Search Paths {#user_module_dll_search}

 This section only applies to Windows.
 If your module links to a dynamic (third party) library NAP must be made aware of where it can find it, relative to your module.
-Otherwis**e, Napkin won't be able to open the project because it cannot load the dependency.
+Otherwise, Napkin won't be able to open the project because it cannot load the dependency.
 You can tell the system where to attempt to find the library by modifying the `WindowsDllSearchPaths` property in `module.json`.

 Take as an example the `module.json` of *napfont* in `system_modules`:
 ```